 He assumed the leadership post at UBF in 2011, one of Cleveland’s premier grant funders.
 Prior to this, Mr. Lipscomb was Senior Director of Institutes at Cleveland Clinic and worked as Director of Fundraising for Case Western Reserve University’s School of Engineering.
 Before 2004, he worked in commercial and government sales, management and marketing in the telecommunications sector for 10 years with two Fortune 100 companies who eventually merged to create Verizon.

 Mr. Lipscomb is married to his high school sweetheart Erica Lipscomb.
-They have three beautiful daughters, Cindy, Cierra and Lauren.
+They have three beautiful daughters, Sydney, Lauren and Cierra.